digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

 -  Username
 -  Password

-The following example connects to a PostgreSQL instance running on localhost on the default port, with a user Postgres which has not set a password and a database called ``daml_pqs``.
+The following example connects to a PostgreSQL instance running on localhost on the default port, with a user for which Postgres has not set a password and a database called ``daml_pqs``.
 This is a typical setup on a developer machine with a default PostgreSQL install.

 .. code-block:: bash